Scholarships and Grants (Especially for Homeschoolers)

 Looking for a high-quality Christian college?
 College Choice has just published its ranking of 50 Best Christian Colleges, six of which are in Texas.

-- Complete the FAFSA.
+Complete the FAFSA.
 Since the Free Application for Federal Student Aid works on a first-come, first-serve basis, procrastination could mean forfeiting free money!
+Check out this article to better understand how the FAFSA process works.
 Federal FAFSA online applications for the current school year begin in early fall of the same school year.
 State and college deadlines may differ, so check with your preferred college as well.
 Complete the FAFSA online now.